haiwen/seafile-admin-docs/manual/extension/setup_seadoc.md

 ## Deploy SeaDoc standalone

-If you deploy Seafile in a cluster or if you deploy Seafile with binary package, you need to SeaDoc as a standalone service.
+If you deploy Seafile in a cluster or if you deploy Seafile with binary package, you need to setup SeaDoc as a standalone service.
 Here are the steps:

 1. Download and modify the `.env` and `seadoc.yml` files to directory `/opt/seadoc`